Undergraduate Advising and Research

 *** All final reports must acknowledge funding from the specific grant ***

-NOTE that you must submit a final report for any previous research grants in order to be eligible to apply for another grant.
+NOTE that you must submit a final report for any previous research in order to be eligible to apply for another UGAR grant or research program.

 Types of Final Reports: